NOW ENROLLING FOR THE 2023-2024 SCHOOL YEAR!

 Administration Team

-Sharell Benson
+Sharell Ford

-Sharell Benson
+Sharell Ford

 Sharell Benson was born and raised in Dayton, Ohio.
 She earned her highschool diploma from Colonel White School of the Arts.
 After a few years in the field of early childhood education she pursued her Bachelors Degree.
 She earned her Bachelor’s degree from Central state University.